volkandindar/agartha/README.md

 ## SQL Injection
 It generates payloads for various types of SQL injection attacks, including Stacked Queries, Boolean-Based, Union-Based, and Time-Based.
 It doesn’t require any user inputs; you simply select the desired SQL attack types and databases, and it generates a wordlist with different combinations.
 - **'URL Encoding'** encodes dictionary output.
-- **'Waf Bypass'** asks for if you want to include all bypass features; like null bytes, different encoding, etc.
+- **'Waf Bypass'** inquires whether you want to enable all bypass features, such as the use of null bytes, various encoding techniques, and other methods to circumvent web application firewalls.
 - **'Union-Based'** ask for how deep the payload should be.
 The default value is 5.
 - And the rest is related with databases and attack types.